Master of Arts (M.A.)

 Additional Requirements

-Bibliography and Methods of Research (MUSIC 505) may be required of entering students in both program routes if they have not demonstrated competency in these skills.
+Bibliography and Methods of Research (MUSIC 505) may be required of entering students in both program routes, unless they can demonstrate equivalent prior graduate course work in these skills.

 Before beginning their thesis or final research presentation, students must demonstrate proficiency in an approved language other than English appropriate to the area of research and approved by the student's supervisor.
 Coursework undertaken to satisfy this requirement will not be credited toward the program.
 For more information on Language Requirements at the graduate level, please see here.